 2017-2018 Student Fellows Cohort

-Congratulations to the 2017-2018 cohort for the Georgetown University Initiative for U.S.-China Dialogue on Global Issues Student Fellows Program.
-Below are bios for this year's 10 student fellows.
+Learn more about the 2017-2018 cohort for the Georgetown University Initiative for U.S.-China Dialogue on Global Issues Student Fellows Program.

 Haile is a junior at Tsinghua University majoring in construction management and minoring in finance.
 With the implementation of the “Belt and Road” policy, he hopes to contribute to global development and prosperity, and to offer a unique perspective in U.S.-China relations.
 Haile is a member of the Drama Club and the Model United Nations Club.
 He also served as a secretary of his class and has been elected as the director of the Organization Department in the Student Association for Science and Technology.
 In 2015, he was recognized as one of the top freshman debaters.
 During the summer of 2016, Haile volunteered to teach a drama course at Niangre primary school in Tibet, and in summer 2017 he interned at Hongde fund management company in Beijing.